luxfi/docs/docs/nodes/run/with-installer/managing-luxd.md

 ---
 tags: [Nodes]
-description: In this tutorial, you'll learn how to manage your Luxd node.
+description: In this tutorial, you'll learn how to manage your Lux Node.
-sidebar_label: Managing Luxd
+sidebar_label: Managing Lux Node
 sidebar_position: 2
 ---

-# Managing Luxd
+# Managing Lux Node

 ## Stopping and Starting the Node

-To stop Luxd, run:
+To stop `luxd`, run:

 ```bash
 sudo systemctl stop luxd